-Overall Graduate 3.00 GPA required.

-Requirement

-GPA

-Other Grade An average record of B or better in all work taken as Requirements a graduate student is required by the Department of Integrative Biology (grades of P and S are for this purpose considered to be satisfactory at the B level; grades of Incomplete are considered for this purpose to be unsatisfactory if they are not removed during the following semester of residence).
+Overall Graduate GPA Requirement Other Grade An average record of B or better in all work taken as Requirements a graduate student is required by the Department of Integrative Biology (grades of P and S are for this purpose considered to be satisfactory at the B level; grades of Incomplete are considered for this purpose to be unsatisfactory if they are not removed during the following semester of residence). and Assessments In the second semester of the first year, students must complete the Certification of Candidate for a Ph.D.
 Examinations Degree.

-Assessments In the second semester of the first year, students must complete the Certification of Candidate for a Master's Typically the defense of the master's degree occurs no later than the end of the student's sixth semester.
-A master's degree warrant must be requested from the department prior to the defense.
+By the end of the fourth semester, students must complete the qualifying examination and return the signed qualifying examination form to the department.
+The preliminary examination (defense of research project) should be completed and the prelim warrant submitted by the end of the sixth semester.
+Note that in addition to passing the prelim exam, students must have completed 32 credits, clear all Incomplete or Progress grades in nonresearch courses, complete all minor requirements and earn at least a cumulative 3.000 GPA in order to be granted dissertator status.
+The preliminary defense warrant must be requested from the department.
+Defense of the Ph.D. usually occurs after the tenth semester.
+A final defense warrant must be requested from the department.
 Language Requirements To be determined by the advisory committee.

+Doctoral Minor/ All doctoral students are required to complete a minor.